 “Our life is one thing, and you always reinvent it to be something else more interesting,” Etgar Keret’s wife tells him in his memoir The Seven Good Years.
 “That’s what writers do, right?”

 Keret’s voice, translated seamlessly from the original Hebrew, is conversational, unpretentious, and often hilarious.
-It is easy to get so caught up in his anecdotes that their incisive depth sneaks up on you and takes you by surprise: exploring the terrorist mentality through Keret’s family’s obsession with Angry Birds; illustrating his experience of being Jewish in Bali with a tale about a hotel worker finding a five-foot lizard in a bathtub.
+It is easy to get so caught up in his anecdotes that their incisive depth sneaks up on you — such as when he illustrates his experience of being Jewish in Bali with a tale about a hotel worker finding a five-foot lizard in a bathtub.

 In the biblical story of Joseph and the Pharaoh, the seven years of plenty are followed by seven years of famine.
 In Keret’s memoir, personal and political difficulties are imminent, even in joyful times.
-The birth of Keret’s son Lev occurs on the same night as a terrorist attack; at the playground, parents discuss whether or not their three-year-old children will eventually join the military; on book tours, Keret encounters echoes of the anti-Semitism that haunted his parents in Poland; Keret’s father, a big-hearted, high-spirited Holocaust survivor, is diagnosed with terminal cancer.
+At the playground, parents discuss whether or not their three-year-old children will eventually join the military.
+On book tours, Keret encounters echoes of the antisemitism that haunted his parents in Poland.
+And eventually Keret’s father, a big-hearted, high-spirited Holocaust survivor, is diagnosed with terminal cancer.

 Remembering his father’s bedtime stories about postwar Italy, Keret realizes that they were meant to teach him “about the desire not to beautify reality but to persist in searching for an angle that would put ugliness in a better light and create affection and empathy for every wart and wrinkle on its scarred face.”
 Keret categorizes the seven years in his memoir as “good” even though they’re rife with mini-disasters.
 Like his father, he doesn’t gloss over the bad.
 Instead he approaches his woes with Keret’s particular blend of compassion and humor that makes them more understandable, more human.
 Keret’s wife is right — storytelling does, indeed, have the power to reinvent life.